-Joanne Handley is an Australian contemporary artist interested in existential questions about the human condition.
-Handley’s cross-disciplinary practice draws from avant-garde cinema, counter-culture references and quantum physics to navigate the machinations of modern life and its evolving social landscape – investigations spanning a range of contemporary confluence from the speculative interventions of technology, visual rhetoric and the commodification of popular culture to the romance of personal revolution and desire.
+Joanne Handley is an Australian artist interested in existential questions about the human condition.
+Working primarily with painting and photography, she draws from avant-garde cinema, physics and counter-culture references to examine the machinations of modern life and matrix of social engagement – investigations that span the speculative interventions of technology, visual rhetoric and the commodification of popular culture to the romance of personal revolution and desire.

-Handley has staged solo exhibitions in Australia and the United States and participated in international projects and group shows at the New York Hall of Science, USA; Artists Space, New York; Contemporary Art Museum at the Institute for Research in Art, USF, USA; Art House Tacheles, Berlin; Stedelijk Museum, Roermond; Dynamic International Museum of Contemporary Art, Italy; Center for Maine Contemporary Art, USA; Wollongong City Gallery; Macquarie University Gallery; SOFA Gallery, Australian National University; Gallery 4A Asia-Australia Arts Centre and the Powerhouse Museum, Sydney.
+Handley has staged solo exhibitions in Australia and the United States.
+Her work has been exhibited at the New York Hall of Science, USA; Artists Space, New York; Contemporary Art Museum at the Institute for Research in Art, USF, USA; Stedelijk Museum, Roermond; Art House Tacheles, Berlin; Dynamic International Museum of Contemporary Art, Italy; Center for Maine Contemporary Art, USA; Wollongong City Gallery; Sydney Opera House; Macquarie University Gallery; SOFA Gallery, Australian National University; Gallery 4A Asia-Australia Arts Centre and the Powerhouse Museum, Sydney.

 Joanne Handley’s work is held in private and public collections nationally and internationally.